issp-center-dev/H-wave/docs/en/source/rpa/filespecification/config/index_config.rst

   The input file is in NumPy binary format that corresponds to the output format of ``chi0q`` in ``file.output`` section.

+- ``trans_mod``

+  **Type :**
+  String

+  **Description :**
+  This parameter specifies the filename of the initial configuration exported from UHFk by the parameter ``file.output.rpa``.
+It contains the one-body interaction term involving the approximated two-body interaction terms via UHF method.

 ``file.input.interaction`` section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~